-Miso paste, honey, soy sauce and garlic get mixed together into a glossy, thick glaze that serves partly as a marinade, but more importantly as a glaze.
-I find marinating to be wasteful, because all of that flavorful liquid usually gets tossed and your meat ends up not taking on as much flavor as it could.
-When making marinades, I like to make them thick and save some to brush on the meat while it cooks and at the end of cooking.
-Then it helps form a glaze and gets nice and caramelized on the grill.
+Miso paste, honey, soy sauce and garlic get mixed together into a glossy, thick glaze that serves both as a marinade and as a glaze.
+I find marinating to be wasteful, because all of that flavorful liquid usually gets tossed.
+Instead, I like to make thicker marinades and save some to brush on the meat while it cooks so that it creates a nice glaze.
 That’s exactly what we’re doing here!
-The key is flipping and glazing the chicken every few minutes on the grill.
+You end up with a sweet, salty, caramelized grilled chicken that pairs well with pretty much anything!

 Ingredient highlight